lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 * ASN.1 module fixes (thanks Russ and Carl).
   * Renamed the module from Composite-KEM-2023 -> Composite-MLKEM-2024
   * Simplified the ASN.1 module to make it more compiler-friendly (thanks Carl!) -- should not affect wire encodings.
+* Added an appendix "Comparison with other Hybred KEMs" with sub-sections on X-Wing and ETSI CatKDF

 Still to do in a future version: